-Total reinsurance recoverables at 30 June 2017 were £(149,399)k.
-The recoverables are negative predominantly due to the expected repayments of the reinsurance financing.
+Total reinsurance recoverables at 30 June 2018 were £(272.3)m.
+The recoverables are negative predominantly due to the expected repayments in respect of the new business reinsurance financing received to date.

 D.3 OTHER LIABILITIES

 D.3.1 Solvency II valuation for each material class of other liabilities and differences in valuation between IFRS and Solvency II